 Deferred compensation and related investment security risks - VF has nonqualified deferred compensation plans in which liabilities accrued for the plans' participants are based on market values of investment funds that are selected by the participants.
 The risk of changes in the market values of the participants' investment selections is hedged by VF's investment in a portfolio of securities that substantially mirrors the investment selections underlying the deferred compensation liabilities.
-Increases and decreases in the market value of VF's investments, resulting in an insignificant net exposure to our operating results and financial position.
+Increases and decreases in deferred compensation liabilities are substantially offset by corresponding increases and decreases in the market value of VF's investments, resulting in an insignificant net exposure to our operating results and financial position.